jayshozie/ceng240/notes4newbies/W00-preliminary.md

 ## How does everything work?

-Up at the top, you have your central-processing unit (CPU), and your code.
+At the very fundamental level, you have your central-processing unit (CPU), and your code.
 Your CPU can interpret and execute that code.
 The intricate details of how the CPU translates these instructions are highly complex and involve electrical circuits and microcode, which are way beyond the scope of this introductory course.
 Fundamentally, there are various architectures (e.g., x86 family, ARM family).
 These architectures define a set of very low-level, basic commands (the instruction set) that can be directly understood by the CPU.
-Programming with these commansd directly is done using Assemly language, which differs from one architecture to another.
+Programming with these commands directly is done using Assemly language, which differs from one architecture to another.
 This guide won't help you with that, because you don't need to know it for this course, and probably for the rest of your career even if you choose to study computer science.

 -------------------------------------------------------------------------------